top of page

 What do you think?

 In the university’s invitation to today’s ceremony, I am profiled using a photo that was taken around 1998.
-I remember because my eldest daughter was about 12 years old and, that day, we’d been gold panning at Sovereign Hill.
+I remember because my eldest daughter was 12 years old and, that day, we’d been gold panning at Sovereign Hill.
 I used that image for all my professional work while I was at Monash University.
 It helped me remember that despite the exponential increase in workload through the late 1990s and 2000s, I was still a human being with a life, love and laughter beyond what, for a while, became a rather toxic workplace.

 When I came to La Trobe University, I discovered a place that reminded me of the old Monash I’d once enjoyed.
-There were grandfather figures and people who got indignant about the demands of regulatory agencies on the university and how they constrained academic freedom.
+There were grandfather figures and people who got indignant about regulatory demands on the university and how they constrained academic freedom.
 But coming from Monash in the 2010s, I found this ‘academic freedom’ felt like a rather leisured lifestyle.
 There was coffee at the Agora, little projects with graduate students and a need to debate everything, whether you agreed or not––because debate was the academic way.

 Comments